-Many years ago, in a cold and ancient land, a wandering bard undertook a long journey north.
-His name was Talus, and this is one of his tales:
+Many thousands of years ago, in a cold and ancient land, a wandering bard undertook a long journey north.
+His name was Talus, and he told many a tall tale, around many a blazing fire.
+This is one of them:

 Once, there was an old man who walked across a desert to fetch water for his family.